Abdillahi-A/Convolutional-Neural-Network-Image-Classifier/README.md

 ## Building a CNN to classify images of Samuel L Jackson and Laurence Fishburne

-### More detailed account of work / shamelss plug

-Having had so much fun doing this project, I decided to write about my experince / develop a tutorial for others to follow along.
-See the full article here https://medium.com/swlh/how-good-is-deep-learning-at-discerning-between-these-two-similar-looking-actors-9f054a871b92

 ### Introduction

 After developing deep learning models to predict handwritten digits using the MNIST dataset and then subsequently one that discerns between cats & dogs, I wanted to try my hand at my own image classification project.